 When you are an organiser or volunteer not on the CARE team, the general guidelines for observing an incident or receiving a report are:

 In speaking to a reporter, be cautious in your wording.
 Try to be understanding and compassionate, and make them feel heard and taken seriously.
 However, do not make commitments on whether the conference will see this as a violation, or what action will be taken.

 In urgent cases, where it is not possible to contact a CARE team member and you believe immediate action is essential, you may intervene unilaterally.
 For example, you may consider this:

 When possible, even in these cases, consult with another organiser or volunteer if you see one nearby.

 The Code of Conduct Active Response Ensurers (CARE) are in charge of handling reports until their completion.
 It is their task to ensure all reports are handled timely and professionally.
 Our CARE team is still in the making - volunteers are welcome.

 Participants look towards the CARE team for appropriate behaviour, even more than other staff, and that makes it essential for their behaviour to remain within the Code of Conduct.
 Violations by CARE team members can severely erode trust in the Code of Conduct process.

 CARE team members almost never act on their own, including tasks like replying to Code of Conduct related e-mails.
 If it’s not possible to meet with the entire CARE team in time, at least one other team member should be consulted.

-Reports are typically received by e-mail, in person, or from another staff member.
+Reports are typically received by e-mail, in Slack, or from another staff member.
 If the report was received from someone else, it may be best to meet with the original reporter first, depending on how complete the information is.
 The information the CARE team aims to collect is listed in the Code of Conduct reporting guide, but sometimes not all information is available.

 When receiving a report, the CARE team acknowledges receipt as soon as possible, and aims to be understanding and compassionate.
 However, there should be no commitment on whether this is a violation or which action will be taken.